raphaelsty/cherche/docs/documents/documents.md

 # Documents

-When using Cherche, you must define a document as a Python dictionary.
+When using Cherche, we must define a document as a Python dictionary.
 A set of documents is simply a list of dictionaries.
 The name of the fields of the documents does not matter.
-You can choose the field(s) of your choice to perform neural search.
-It is mandatory to have a unique identifier for each document.
-The name of this identifier is up to you.
+We can choose the field(s) of your choice to perform neural search.
+However, it is mandatory to have a unique identifier for each document.
+Also, the name of this identifier does not matter.
 In the example below, the identifier is the `id` field.

 It can happen that not all documents have the same fields.
-You don't need to standardize or fill all the fields except for the identifier, i.e `id` in the example below.
+Therefore, we do not need to standardize or fill all the fields (except the identifier).

 ```python
 [